 Important Update about PolarTREC

 Many of you have been inquiring about a 2015-2016 PolarTREC program.
-At this time, we do have have any funding to host a program for the 2015-2016 Arctic and Antarctica expeditions.
+At this time, we do not have any funding to host a program for the 2015-2016 Arctic and Antarctica expeditions.
 We will continue to support our PolarTREC alumni of teachers and researchers as well as the remaining expeditions for 2014 and early 2015 to Antarctica.
 We hope you will continue to follow these amazing teachers and the research being conducted in the Polar Regions.

 If you are a researcher that wants to host a teacher, please feel free to email us.
 If you want to continue to see researchers and teachers working together, please contact NSF Division of Polar Programs with your concerns.